Should you sell backlinks/external links on your blog/website?

 Should they sell backlinks on their site?

-If you are one of those sites, after reading this article, you should be able to easily make decisions like these.
+If you are one of those sites, you should be able to make decisions like these easily after reading this article.

 Yes and No.

-Yes, because external links give credibility to your content and no because accepting irrelevant backlinks might hurt your own rankings on SERPs and hurt organic traffic – Prolly you wouldn’t want that.
+Yes, because external links give credibility to your content, and no, because accepting irrelevant backlinks might hurt your own rankings on SERPs and organic traffic—you probably wouldn’t want that.

 Definitive answer?